Monodromy of Kodaira Fibrations of Genus $3$: Introduction

 Note that Kodaira in \cite{kodsur} together with Kas in \cite{kas} show that a Kodaira fibration must have base curve $B$ of genus at least $2$ and have fibers $F_b$ of genus at least $3$.
 The short exact sequence (\ref{fundgps}) induces a homomorphism

-where $ O^+(\pi_1(F_b))$ is the group of orientation-preserving outer automorphisms of $\pi_1(F_b)$, which coincides with the mapping class group of $F_b$.
-Because the genus $g$ of $F_b$ is at least $3$, the center $Z(\pi_1(F_b))$ is trivial \cite{FM} and so the homomorphism $\rho$ completely determines the extension (\ref{fundgps}) \cite[Corollary 6.8]{brown}.
+into the mapping class group of $F_b$.
+Because the genus $g$ of $F_b$ is at least $3$, the center $Z(\pi_1(F_b))$ is trivial \cite{FM}.
+Hence, since extensions with outer action $\rho$ are parametrized by $H^2(\pi_1(B), Z(\pi_1(F_b)))$, it follows that the homomorphism $\rho$ completely determines the extension (\ref{fundgps}) \cite[Corollary 6.8]{brown}.

 Letting $V=H_1(F_b,\mathbb{Z})\otimes \mathbb{Q}$, the homomorphism $\rho$ induces a homomorphism